Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_landmark_modules/README.md

 Below if a list and short description of each helper node.
 Over time, this list will grow to include others.

 - **landmark_manager** - Presents a command line application to define landmarks.
-The manager requests an AprilTag ID out of the list of tags specified in the launch file, a label for the landmark, and a *goto* for the landmark.
+The manager requests an AprilTag ID out of the list of tags specified in the launch file, a label for the landmark, whether the tag is mounted, and the mounted offset.
 Once the user is finished entering landmarks, the application will close, and the landmarks will be saved to the specified file.

 <p align="center">
   <img width="410" height="auto" src="images/landmark_manager.png">